kyverno/website/content/en/docs/Installation/_index.md

 ### Container Flags

 The following flags can also be used to control the advanced behavior of Kyverno and must be set on the main `kyverno` container in the form of arguments.
-Unless otherwise stated, all container flags should be prefaced with two dashes (ex., `--autogenInternals`).
+All container flags can be prefaced with one or two dashes (ex., `-admissionReports` or `--admissionReports`).

 1. `admissionReports`: enables the AdmissionReport resource which is created from validate rules in `Audit` mode.
 Used to factor into a final PolicyReport.
 Default is `true`.
 2. `allowInsecureRegistry`: allows Kyverno to work with insecure registries (i.e., bypassing certificate checks) either with [verifyImages](/docs/writing-policies/verify-images/) rules or [variables from image registries](/docs/writing-policies/external-data-sources/#variables-from-image-registries).
 Only for testing purposes.
 Not to be used in production situations.